firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-15-how-to-spend-your-free-time.md

 and sold
 to those who can afford it
 who will drink it laced with
-brandy and a bit of opium—
+brandy and a bit of opium —
 &nbsp;&nbsp;&nbsp;we assure you it’s completely legal.

 First fuck (only reproductively)